chromium/chromium/docs/updater/functional_spec.md

 24 times but never had a product (besides itself) registered for updates.

-The updater uninstaller removes all updater files, registry keys, RPC hooks, scheduled tasks, and so forth from the file system, except that it leaves a small log file in its data directory.
+The updater uninstaller removes all updater files, registry keys, RPC hooks, scheduled tasks, and so forth from the system, except that:
+*   it leaves a small log file in its data directory.
+*   it leaves the Clients registry key in Windows registry.

 ## Associated Tools